dotnet/csharplang/proposals/utf8-string-literals.md

 This trade off is a pain point that comes up frequently for our partners in the runtime, ASP.NET and Azure.
 Often times it causes them to leave performance on the table because they don't want to go through the hassle of writing out the `byte[]` encoding by hand.

-To fix this we're going to allow for UTF8 literals in the language and encode them into the UTF8 `byte[]` at compile time.
+To fix this we will allow for UTF8 literals in the language and encode them into the UTF8 `byte[]` at compile time.

 ## Detailed design
 The language will allow conversions between `string` constants and `byte` sequences where the text is converted into the equivalent UTF8 byte representation.
 Specifically the compiler will allow for implicit conversions from `string` constants to `byte[]`, `Span<byte>`, and `ReadOnlySpan<byte>`.